 The predicate domain/2 fetches (first clause) or assigns (second clause) the variable a domain, a set of values the variable can be unified with.
 In the second clause, domain/2 first associates the domain with a fresh variable (Y) and then unifies X to this variable to deal with the possibility that X already has a domain.
-The predicate attr_unify_hook/2 (see below) is a hook called after a variable with a domain is assigned a value.
+The predicate $attr_unify_hook/2$ (see below) is a hook called after a variable with a domain is assigned a value.
 In the simple case where the variable is bound to a concrete value, we simply check whether this value is in the domain.
 Otherwise we take the intersection of the domains and either fail if the intersection is empty (first example), assign the value if there is only one value in the intersection (second example), or assign the intersection as the new domain of the variable (third example).
-The nonterminal attribute_goals/3 is used to translate remaining attributes to user-readable goals that, when executed, reinstate these attributes.
+The nonterminal $attribute_goals//1$ is used to translate remaining attributes to user-readable goals that, when called, reinstate these attributes or attributes that correspond to equivalent constraints.